DevOps-Team5-2022/DevOps-Team5-2022/README.md

 A pull request can only be approved by Elgin (Lead Dev) or Optional,Kevin (Scrum Master).

 ### Change requirement strategy
+Identify new requirements or adjust existing requirements.
+Amend Requirements document.
+All user stories and issues relating to old requirements that will be changed is to be removed.
+Create new user stories and issues.
+Rank new issues.
+Amend burn up or burn down chart etc.

 ### Deployment strategy
+How the code should be pushed out.

+1 Live version (PROD)
+1 Testing version (UAT)

+Develop the code on UAT, test it on UAT.
+Code is developed in a modular fashion.
+Only when all okay on UAT push to live.
+Minimal pushes to live branch.
+No bug fixes allowed on live branch only roll backs if major error was discovered.

 <!--